Validity of relativistic hydrodynamics beyond local equilibrium: Hydrodynamics in D

 \subsection{Solution of the moment equations}

 A set of coupled linear equations can always be written in a matrix form.
-Though \eqref{Eq:ZoRTAMomeq} is a nonlinear differential equation due to $\tau_R$ in general depending on temperature, it has a linear algebraic structure.
+Though \eqref{Eq:ZoRTAMomeq} is a nonlinear differential equation since $\tau_R$ generally depends on temperature, it has a linear algebraic structure.
 Exploiting this we can write \eqref{Eq:ZoRTAMomeq} in the form,

 where we defined the identity operator $\mathbf{\hat{I}}$ and the $l$ shift operator,

 For reasons that will become clear later we define the operator,

 The operator $\mathbf{\hat{F}}$ can be interpreted as a Liouville-like operator acting in moment space.
 It is now instructive to look at the solutions to the collision free equation,